 - Learning from mistakes

 At Albany Rise primary School, we promote a positive, caring environment where all students are able to achieve.
-The staff are highly motivated, professional and caring who focus on the differentiated needs of all students.
-They work in teams to plan and implement quality teaching and learning programs based upon our understandings of students’ needs, skills, interests and their preferred learning style.
+The staff are highly motivated, professional and caring, focusing on the differentiated needs and learning goals of all students.
+Staff work in teams to plan and implement quality teaching and learning programs based upon our understandings of students’ needs, skills, interests and their preferred learning style.
 Staff, students and parents are committed to achieving excellence and continued improvement in student outcomes.
 Our School has continued to have a priority focus on improving student performance in Literacy and Numeracy.
 Improved approaches to the explicit teaching of reading strategies, professional learning for teachers in planning for real life, challenging mathematics experiences and the development of a rigorous whole school assessment schedule have been some of our recent achievements.

 Albany Rise Primary School recognises the importance of the partnership between schools and parents to support student learning, engagement and wellbeing.
 We share a commitment to, and a responsibility for, ensuring inclusive, safe and orderly environments for children and young people.